pwasem/vuforiajs/README.md

     'clientAccessKey': 'your client access key',

-    // Client secret key (used for Vuforia Cloud Recognition API) 'clientAccessKey': 'your client access key',
+    // Client secret key (used for Vuforia Cloud Recognition API) 'clientSecretKey': 'your client secret key',
 });

 // util for base64 encoding and decoding